 Step 4: Begin saving consistently

-And finally, you need to start saving consistently.
+To save for college, it is important to be consistent and set aside money on a regular basis.
 Even just investing a small amount of money every month will help you grow your child’s college savings account more quickly.
 If you take action on these four steps, then you should be able to finance a good chunk of your child’s tuition bill.

 Many parents would like to start saving for college but are unsure of where they should begin.
-Here are four different college savings options you can consider.
+Here are some different college savings options to consider.

 1. Roth IRA